 The best starting point of making a budget is always using an excel sheet writing down the main tools/ services you're taking into account and the different other things that will make up the best experience for your hackers.

 - Communication Platform for building up conversations within the hackathon.
 It can also be used for announcements or updates and to share resources with hackers.
+This is usually free but if you want to upgrade the platform(for example paying for Discord Nitro) you should budget the costs.
 Recommended Platform: Discord

-- Swag (Schwag): "Stuff We All Get" T-shirts, stickers, water bottles, lanyards, etc.
+- Swag: "Stuff We All Get" T-shirts, stickers, water bottles, lanyards, etc.

-- Prizes: Prizes are the driving factor in most of the hackathons these days.
-Though giving out prize money might seem like an easier option, we recommend giving out something that can help hackers learn, grow and utilize for their personal development.
+- Prizes: Though giving out prize money might seem like an easier option, we recommend giving out something that can help hackers learn, grow and utilize for their personal development.